NP-hardness of SVP in Euclidean Space: Reed-Solomon lattices

-\end{Prop} These numbers have been studied in the literature using Weil's bound for character sums, see \cite{LMRW20} and \cite{BP23}.
-But the results obtained in this way only give non-trivial information when $\epsilon>1$.
-They are too weak to deduce any useful information for our purpose here, where we need $0<\epsilon < 1$.
-We shall study these numbers using Deligne's theorem on the Weil conjectures.
-For this purpose, one first needs to understand the geometry of the affine variety $X_{k, h, u}$ and its compatification, which turns out to be quite nice.
-These varieties are complete intersections with few singularities.
-Thus, Deligne's theorem can be applied.
-The more complicated variety $X_{k,h, u}^*$ will be handled by inclusion-exclusion sieving and combinatorial arguments.
+These cardinalities have been analyzed in the literature using Weil's bound for character sums; see, for example,~\cite{LMRW20} and~\cite{BP23}.
+However, methods relying solely on the Weil bound only yield non-trivial estimates when $\epsilon > 1$, making them too weak to handle our case of interest, $0 < \epsilon < 1$.

+To overcome this limitation, we will analyze these points using Deligne's theorem on the Weil conjectures.
+To apply this machinery, we must first understand the geometry of the affine variety $X_{k,h,\mathbf{u}}$ and its compactification, which turns out to be remarkably well-behaved.
+These varieties are complete intersections in both affine and projective spaces with very mild singularities, allowing the full strength of Deligne's theorem to be brought to bear.
+The more complex open subvariety $X_{k,h,\mathbf{u}}^*$ will then be handled in the subsequent sections via inclusion-exclusion sieving.

-\section{geometry of the variety $X_{k, h, u}$}
+\section{Geometry of the Variety $X_{k, h, \mathbf{u}}$}

-\begin{Def} Let $\overline{X}_{k,h, u}$ be the projective variety in the projective space $\PP^h$ defined over $\FF_q$ by
+\begin{Def} Let $\overline{X}_{k,h, \mathbf{u}}$ be the projective variety in the projective space $\mathbb{P}^h$ defined over $\mathbb{F}_q$ by